Secful/cloud-connect-deployments/azure/subscription/deployment/SUBSCRIPTION_LEVEL_DEPLOYMENT.md

 - **Save the client secret immediately** - it cannot be retrieved again
 - The script changes your Azure CLI context during service principal verification
 - Run `az login` again after script completion if you need to use Azure CLI
+- On successful deployment, created resources are kept (not cleaned up)

 ## Security Considerations